TOP 5 the largest airlines by number of routes operated

 RYANAIR's largest operational hub is at London Stansted International Airport, where 44 aircraft are allocated.

-* NOTE: We have calculated route as any connection between 2 destinations on both segments.
+* NOTE: We calculated the route as any connection between 2 destinations on both segments.
 Ex.
 Bucharest - London Stansted - Bucharest is a route.